DODOEX/docs/docs/contractUseGuide.md

 sidebar_label: Use Guide
 ---

-function specification
-buy/sell/deposit/withdraw
+## For traders

+buy/sell

+## For liquidity providers

+/deposit/withdraw

+withdrawAll
-queryBuy/Sell withdrawAll getPenalty
+getPenalty

-EthProxy